 Benefits of public green space

-The many benefits of parks include; improving health and reducing obesity; reducing stress, depression and anxiety; providing homes for wildlife and places for children to play, bringing communities together and beautifying the city.
-They also make a positive contribution to the environment by helping to keep the air clean and mitigate the impacts of climate change.
+Good quality parks and other public green spaces are essential for making cities great places to visit, work and live in.
+The many benefits of parks include improving health and reducing obesity, providing places for children to play and homes for wildlife, bringing communities together and beautifying the city.
+They also make a positive contribution to the environment by helping to keep the air clean and mitigating the growing impact of climate change.

 - 75% of park users go to their favourite park at least once every two weeks in the summer

 - Regular contact with nature improves mental and physical health